EthanL6877/sep10-freedom-project/blog/entry01.md

 # Entry 1
 # Deciding on My Topic
 What I had decided on was Engineering for its creativity and critical thinking to solve current issues at hand or to help on a much larger problem at play.
 Why I wanted to choose this was becuase of my lack of creativity although I know how to think in a situation that critical thinking was endorsed by logic rather than ingenuity sparked from my own imagination.
 What I did to figure out and learn about this career was through tests and my computer science class of "SEP".
-A article that helped reach this conclusion was through Michigan Tech- [https://www.mtu.edu/engineering/about/engineers/](https://www.mtu.edu/engineering/about/engineers/) This introductory article is examples to what led me to work on this today.
+A article that helped reach this conclusion was through Michigan Tech- [What Is an Engineer?](https://www.mtu.edu/engineering/about/engineers/) This introductory article is examples to what led me to work on this today.
+Another example would be from [11 Reasons Why Engineering Might be the Right Field for You](https://www.geneva.edu/blog/program-spotlight/11-reasons-youll-love-being-an-engineer)

 ### Engineering Design Process
 As the beginning to my learning process in becoming a engineer and defining worldy problems such as **Pollution**.
 My current take on the problem is to begin research through websites/articles or by word of mouth to learn and devise a steady plan to slow or stop what is now a threat "**Pollution**."

 ### Skills
 What I believe can help me as a first step would be my ability to **use of google and socializing**"